Girls U10-U12

 5th XI

-In 2024, the 5th XI have entered a league team in the Surrey Championship for the 3rd Consecutive season and will play in Division 3 West.
+Following on from a title win in 2024, the 5th XI have entered a league team in the Surrey Championship for the 4th Consecutive season and will play in Division 11 West Central of the new Surrey Championship structure.

 The intention of our 5th XI is to blend a healthy mix of ‘seasoned veterans’ with an abundance of youth making their first steps in to adult cricket.
 All 5th XI home matches will be played at Imber Court.